prabhasyadav/Env_Modeling/README.md

 # Env_Modeling

-I will place the codes, and the course files in this website.
+I will place codes, and the course files in this website.
 Pls. keep checking the site.

 Enjoy.